We may earn money or products from the companies mentioned in this post.

 Slow Cooker White Beans with Smoked Ham Hocks

 This is inexpensive eating at it’s best!
 Not only is Slow Cooker White Beans with Smoked Ham Hocks economical, this meal is hearty and satisfying.
 A great meal option when you want a big bowl of comfort.
-Twice a year we order half a pig from some friends of ours that raise them.
-They always throw in extra smoked ham hocks.
-I use them to make soup and baked beans but this time I wanted to make something different.
+Once a year we order half a pig from some friends of ours that raise them.
+They always throw in extra smoked ham hocks and I use them to make soup and baked beans.
+This time I wanted to make something different.

 What are Ham Hocks Anyway???

 Ham Hock is the lower hind leg of a hog.
 It’s usually cured, smoked or both.
 It’s used to add a smokey and salty flavor to soups and stews.
 Ham hocks consist of a lot of skin, tendons and ligaments so they require long cooking through stewing or braising.
 Ham hocks can be cooked with greens or other vegetables, made into soups, stews and to add flavor to sauces.
 Ham Hocks add distinctive flavor to any dish and are available year ’round

 After cooking and once you remove the skin and fat, ham hocks actually contain more meat than you might realize.
 For this reason ham hocks not only add flavor but are very economical to use.
 In the US, ham hocks are used extensively in Soul cooking and the Pennsylvania Dutch use ham hocks to make scrapple.
 Ham hocks are used in many different countries as well; Golonka~ Polish, Eisbein~ German, Stelze~ Austria, Schweinshaxe~ Bavaria, Fläsklägg med rotmos~ Sweden, Wädli~Swirtzerland, just to name a few.